diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

     Seconds(10)) // Slide duration
 ```

-Finally, for counting data, DStreams offer countByWindow() and countByValueAndWindow() as shorthands. countByWindow() gives us a DStream representing the number of elements in each window. countByValueAndWindow() gives us a DStream with the counts for each value.
+Finally, `for counting data, DStreams offer countByWindow() and countByValueAndWindow() as shorthands`. countByWindow() gives us a DStream representing the number of elements in each window. countByValueAndWindow() gives us a DStream with the counts for each value.
 See Examples 10-21 and 10-22.
 **Example 10-21.
 Windowed count operations in Scala**
 ```scala
 val ipDStream = accessLogsDStream.map{entry => entry.getIpAddress()}